 The challenge for Olmsted and the Yosemite Commission was not to create a new natural setting, but to protect and enhance what nature itself had provided.
-Olmsted wrote the report and on August 9, 1865, delivered it in his fellow commissioners for their suggestions.
+Olmsted wrote the report and on August 9, 1865, delivered it to his fellow commissioners for their suggestions.
 The report vanished into the bureaucracy of the fledgling state of California and was only recovered, reconstructed, and finally published in the twentieth century.
-Nevertheless report is a remarkable distillation of the thinking at that time by environentally-minded Americans about the importance of appreciating and preserving nature.
-One can see echoes of the same thinking in the Organic Act of 1916 that established the National Park system and in the challenges and opportunities for parks in America today.
+Nevertheless the report is a remarkable distillation of the thinking at that time by environentally-minded Americans about the importance of appreciating and preserving nature.
+One can see echoes of the same ideas in the Organic Act of 1916 that established the National Park system and in the challenges and opportunities for parks in America today.

 The Olmsted Report is one of the documents in the Library of Congress American Memory project.
-An unsigned introduction to the report contains this statement: "this Report offers one of the first systematic expositions in the history of the Western world of the importance of contact with wilderness for human well-being, the effect of beautiful scenery on human perception, and the moral responsibility of democratic governments to preserve regions of extraordinary natural beauty for the benefit of the whole people.
+An unsigned introduction to the document contains this statement: "this Report offers one of the first systematic expositions in the history of the Western world of the importance of contact with wilderness for human well-being, the effect of beautiful scenery on human perception, and the moral responsibility of democratic governments to preserve regions of extraordinary natural beauty for the benefit of the whole people.
 The Report also includes characteristically thoughtful suggestions for managing the Park for human access with minimal harm to the natural environment."

-I have copied the report below and hoping to make its wonderful insights and suggestions as clear as possible, I have added subheadings (in red) followed by summaries for each subsection (in green).
+I have copied the report below, and hoping to make its wonderful insights and suggestions as clear as possible, I have added subheadings (in red) followed by summaries for each subsection (in green).

 The Civil War and Yosemite